Hacksontable/MLX90614_STM32_driver/README.md

 About the state of development:
 Currently only the reading of the MLX90614 is implemented.
-The implementation of the writing functionality will be done of the next steps.
+The implementation of the writing functionality will be one of the next steps.